gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 * ``gprbuild`` can detect and use GNAT LLVM when it is installed.

   ``gprbuild`` uses the first applicable compiler on the executable search path, including GNAT LLVM.
 An easy way to build with GNAT LLVM is to make it available on the operating system's search path before any other Ada compiler (such as the GCC version of GNAT).
-To avoid accidentally using a different compiler than the one you want to use, we recommend generating an explicit toolchain configuration file with ``gprconfig`` and using it with ``gprbuild``; see the *GPRbuild and GPR Companion Tools User's Guide* for details.
+To avoid accidentally using a different compiler than the one you want to use, we recommend explicitly selecting GNAT LLVM in your existing GPR project file by adding :code:`for Toolchain_Name ("Ada") use "GNAT_LLVM";`.
+You can also generate an explicit toolchain configuration file with ``gprconfig`` and use it with ``gprbuild``; see the *GPRbuild and GPR Companion Tools User's Guide* for details.
 You can determine from the first line of the :file:`.ali` file which version of GNAT built that file because it contains either :code:`GNAT` or :code:`GNAT-LLVM`.

-  You can also explicitly select GNAT LLVM in your existing GPR project file by adding :code:`for Toolchain_Name("Ada") use "GNAT_LLVM";`

 .. only:: PRO